 Religious Education Committee

-The First Parish of Watertown RE Committee meets on the third Monday of each month at 7pm.
+The First Parish of Watertown RE Committee typically meets on the second Thursday of each month at 7pm.
 Meetings are public unless otherwise stated.

 - Rachel Jones, Chair